datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 keypoints:
     - "Python is an interpreted language which can be used interactively (executing one command at a time) or in scripting mode (executing a series of commands saved in file)."
     - "One can assign a value to a variable in python.
 Those variables can be of several types (e.g. `str` for strings, `int` for integers, `float`s, `list`s, `tuple`s, and `dict` for dictionaries)."
-    - "Lists and tuples have in common that they are ordered lists of elements; they differ in that a tuple is immutable (cannot be changed)."
+    - "Lists and tuples are similar in that they are ordered lists of elements; they differ in that a tuple is immutable (cannot be changed)."
     - "A dictionary (also called hash map) is a data structure of the form `translation = {'one': 1, 'two': 2}`."
 Dictionaries are stored as unordered in the computer's memory, necessitating the use of keys instead of list-like indexing.
 ---